Eligibility

 Individual participants

-The HOPE Exchange Programme is not a medical or technical programme; it is a multi-professional programme.
-For individual participants, HOPE is for managers and other professionals with managerial responsibilities.
-You will be working in hospitals or healthcare facilities, adequately experienced in your profession with a minimum of three years’ experience and having proficiency in the language that is accepted by the host country.
+The HOPE Exchange Programme is a multi-professional programme open to clinical and non-clinical healthcare managers with a minimum of three years’ experience in a NHS management role.
+You will be working in hospitals or healthcare facilities, and have proficiency in the language that is accepted by the host country.

-If you are considering it for yourself or recommending it to a colleague, participants must be available for the full period – for the exchange itself, the international meeting and all arranged programmes.
+If you are considering it for yourself or recommending it to a colleague, participants must be available for the full 4 week period – for the exchange itself, the international conference during the final weekend of the period and all programmes arranged by your local host organisation.

 While you may not have to speak the native language, you must have proficiency in a language that is accepted by your host country; many countries accept English.
 A proficiency guide is available with your application pack.